colleowino/colleowino.github.io/_posts/2015-10-07-web-and-mobile-inspiration.md

 tags: inspiration favorites web mobile browser-addons
 categories: web
 author:     "colleowino"
-excerpt: This is just a list of web sites and browser extentions that showcase the best digital designs and helps keep you in the loop regarding web/mobile trends.
+excerpt: This is just a list of web sites and browser extensions that showcase the best digital designs and helps keep you in the loop regarding web/mobile trends.

 ---
 Where do you go when you want to create something beautiful?
 I guess you would have to look around at the best apps around to learn from the best.

 #### 1. [panda](http://www.usepanda.com/){: target='_blank' }
 ![muzli](/img/panda.png)
 I can't recommend this chrome new-tab extension highly enough.
 It forces you to always look at the best web design.
-Interesting to note that you don't have to have chrome installed to acess this tool.
+Interesting to note that you don't have to have chrome installed to access this tool.
 You can visit the [webapp](http://usepanda.com/app/#/)

 #### 2. [muzli](http://muz.li/){:target='_blank'}
 ![muzli](/img/muzli.png)